Rdatatable/data.table/README.md

   * `setkey` on `.SD` is now an error, rather than warnings for each group about rebuilding the key.
 The new error is similar to when attempting to use `:=` in a `.SD` subquery: `".SD is locked.
 Using set*() functions on .SD is reserved for possible future use; a tortuously flexible way to modify the original data by group."`  Thanks to Ron Hylton for highlighting the issue on datatable-help [here](http://r.789695.n4.nabble.com/data-table-is-asking-for-help-tp4692080.html).

-  * Looping calls to unique() is now faster by avoiding internal overhead of calling [.data.table.
-Thanks again to Ron Hylton for highlighting in the same thread above.
+  * Looping calls to `unique(DT)` such as in `DT[,unique(.SD),by=group]` is now faster by avoiding internal overhead of calling `[.data.table`.
+Thanks again to Ron Hylton for highlighting in the [same thread](http://r.789695.n4.nabble.com/data-table-is-asking-for-help-tp4692080.html).
 His example is reduced from 28 sec to 9 sec, with identical results.

 #### BUG FIXES